Etihad flight diverted to UAE airbase due to security reasons

-DUBAI (Reuters) - An Etihad Airways airliner traveling from Egypt to the United Arab Emirates was diverted to an air base in Dubai on Sunday for “security reasons,” the airline said, the second incident of its kind in one week.
+DUBAI, May 10 (Reuters) - An Etihad Airways airliner travelling from Egypt to the United Arab Emirates was diverted to an air base in Dubai on Sunday for “security reasons,” the airline said, the second incident of its kind in one week.

 It did not specify the security reasons but the Saudi-owned al-Arabiya channel said it was a bomb threat.